juliusHuelsmann/LinuxScripts/readings/databases/README.md

 ### Guarantees given by True Time
 The True Time API offers the client the possibility to receive an approximation of the Node's uncertainty.
-(Node = Datacenter)
 This is achieved by returning an uncertainty interval that guarantees to contain the absoute time during which the request was invoked;
 ```bash
 # Client evokes tt.now at absolute (real) time t_0